gate-computer/gate/Security.md

 ### 2. Seccomp sandbox

-The process has [seccomp](https://en.wikipedia.org/wiki/Seccomp) enabled in strict mode: even if the WebAssembly sandbox could be breached, arbitrary syscalls cannot be made.
+The process has [seccomp](https://en.wikipedia.org/wiki/Seccomp) enabled with a very restrictive filter, so even if the WebAssembly sandbox could be breached, arbitrary system calls cannot be made.

-Permitted operations:
+Possible operations:

   - Read from/write to the same file descriptors which the program could access via the unprivileged Gate runtime ABI functions.

   - Terminate the process with an arbitrary exit status.
+It can be used to communicate a fake trap or error condition.

   - Call clock_gettime, getcpu, gettimeofday and time syscalls via vDSO.
-(This is worrisome, as it may enable timing attacks.)
+This is worrisome, as it may enable timing attacks.

 ### 3. Process

 The process is configured in various ways:

-  - CORE, DATA, FSIZE, MEMLOCK, MSGQUEUE, NPROC, RTPRIO, RTTIME and SIGPENDING resource limits are set to zero.
+  - CORE, FSIZE, MEMLOCK, MSGQUEUE, NOFILE, NPROC, RTPRIO, RTTIME and SIGPENDING resource limits are set to zero.

-  - AS, NOFILE and STACK resource limits are set to small values.
+  - AS, DATA and STACK resources are limited.

   - The process is not dumpable.

-  - The process is killed if the rdtsc instruction is executed.
+  - The process is killed if the rdtsc instruction is executed (x86-64).

-  - Nice value is set to maximum (19).
+  - Nice value is set to maximum.

   - Unnecessary file descriptors are closed.